Return to story

 Would they know when it was open?
 We followed, but failed to

 catch them.
-However, following them brought us to the campus of
+However, following them brought us suddenly to the

 the Universidad San Francisco Xavier de Chuquisaca, the local public